PERS Plan 1

 Due to Internal Revenue Service regulations regarding government pension plans, none of the state retirement pension plans allow for loans or borrowing from your contributions.
 Retirement plan members, you can only access the funds you’ve contributed if you have separated employment from a DRS-covered employer.

-The Deferred Compensation Program (DCP) does not allow loans.
+The Washington Deferred Compensation Program (DCP) does not allow loans.
 If you have a DCP account, an Unforeseeable Emergency Withdrawal may be possible under certain criteria.
-To discuss the requirements and obtain an Unforeseeable Emergency Withdrawal Packet, contact a DCP representative at 888-327-5596.
+More about DCP emergency withdrawals.

 If you need to show proof of your account balance or monthly pension payment to secure a home loan, mortgage or other borrowing, log in to your DRS online account to view, print or download an account balance or pension verification letter.